 Toujeo® may cause severe allergic reactions that can lead to death.
 Get medical help right away if you have:

-At the end of a 4-week study, 95% of type 2 first-time insulin users rated the Toujeo SoloStar pen as easy to use.
+At the end of a 4-week study, 95% of first-time insulin users with type 2 diabetes (n=40) rated the Toujeo SoloStar pen as easy to use.

-All patients in the study were trained how to use the pen by their healthcare providers.
+All patients in the study were trained how to use the pen by healthcare providers.